pasmopy/pasmopy/README.md

 For more examples, please refer to the [Documentation](https://pasmopy.readthedocs.io/en/latest/).

-### Patient-specific simulations and model-based classification
+### Personalized signaling models for cancer patient stratification

-Using Pasmopy, we built a mechanistic model of ErbB receptor signaling network, trained with protein quantification data obtained from cultured cell lines, and performed _in silico_ simulation of the pathway activities on 377 breast cancer patients transcriptomic data obtained from TCGA.
+Using Pasmopy, we built a mechanistic model of ErbB receptor signaling network, trained with protein quantification data obtained from cultured cell lines, and performed _in silico_ simulation of the pathway activities on 377 breast cancer patients using The Cancer Genome Atlas (TCGA) transcriptome datasets.
 All the codes for model construction, patient-specific simulations, and model-based stratification can be found here: https://github.com/pasmopy/breast_cancer.

 ## Author